minhnh/dataset_interface/README.md

 ## Installation

 Since the data API from `pycocotools` requires building Cython modules, `pip install -e .` and `python setup.py develop` does not seem to work.
-Arch user may have to install the [`tk` windowing toolkit](https://www.archlinux.org/packages/extra/x86_64/tk/) manually as a system dependency.
+Arch users may have to install the [`tk` windowing toolkit](https://www.archlinux.org/packages/extra/x86_64/tk/) manually as a system dependency.

 ```sh